The Best Greek Spanakopita Burger Recipe with lean ground beef or lamb, spinach and feta makes for the best burgers, especially on a homemade bun!

 - Slotted spatula

-- 1 lb Ground lamb, lean ground beef or lean ground turkey breast
+- 1 lb Ground lamb, or meat of choice

 - 1 Small red onion

 - 1 tbsp Extra virgin olive oil, plus a little extra

 - 1 tbsp Lemon juice, and lemon zest

 - Salt to taste

 - Chop the onion into small pieces by hand or in a food processor, and place both onions and crushed clove of garlic into a large nonstick skillet over medium heat, with a drizzle of extra-virgin olive oil and butter and sauté until soft.

 - Add to the pan, rough chopped spinach and cook only until the leaves shrink and turn bright green.